Previous Page

 Subject

-The subject of a background check is the person whose background is being checked.
+The subject of a background check is the person whose criminal history or abuse and neglect history is being reviewed as part of a background check.

 Talent Acquisition Group (TAG)